igloo-project/igloo-doc/source/development/create-initialize-project-workflow.rst

 to local, and validate the different values we entered previously.

-We go to the newly generated project folder and make an adjustment : we add a line with the version of the owsi-core in the file `hello-world/pom.xml` between the markers `properties`, just under the line for the tomcat-jdbc.version :
+We go to the newly generated project folder and make an adjustment : we add a line with the version of Igloo in the file `hello-world/pom.xml` between the markers `properties`, just under the line for the tomcat-jdbc.version :